 Scope of Work

-GR Engineering was engaged to undertake the engineering design, procurement construction and commissioning of a wet concentrator plant (WCP) and associated infrastructure for the Keysbrook Minerals Sands Project.
-The WCP featured overland pumping, thickening and tailings storage infrastructure and had a design throughput of 4.5mtpa to produce circa 119ktpa of HMC.
-The HMC was processed further at the Doral Mineral Separation Plant (MSP) to produce approximately 68ktpa of leucoxene and 28ktpa of zircon concentrate for export.
+GR Engineering was engaged to undertake the engineering design, procurement construction and commissioning of a wet concentrator plant (WCP) and associated infrastructure for the Keysbrook Sands Project.
+The WCP featured overland pumping, thickening and tailings storage infrastructure and had a design throughput of 4.5 Mtpa to produce circa 119 ktpa of heavy minerals concentrate (HMC).
+The HMC was processed further at the Doral Mineral Separation Plant (MSP) to produce approximately 68 ktpa of leucoxene and 28 ktpa of zircon concentrate for export.

-The WCP utilised conventional wet gravity separation to produce a valuable Heavy Mineral Concentrate (HMC).
-The WCP received feed slurry from a Mining Field Unit (MFU) through a dedicated pipeline.
-Fine material was removed from the feed slurry by hydrcyclones and the “slimes” fraction were delivered to a storage void for dewatering and rehabilitation.
+The WCP utilised conventional wet gravity separation to produce a valuable HMC.
+The WCP received feed slurry from a mining field unit (MFU) through a dedicated pipeline.
+Fine material was removed from the feed slurry by hydrocyclones and the “slimes” fraction were delivered to a storage void for dewatering and rehabilitation.
 Coarse tailings from the WCP were also delivered to the mining void for dewatering and subsequent rehabilitation.
 HMC produced by the concentration of the feed material was stored and dewatered on the site before being trucked to the MSP for further refining.

 Project Fact Sheet